urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 --
 ```

+Another reason for versioning the state type is that there may be cases where
+the state type doesn't change, but you still want to apply special transition
+logic for an old state during upgrade.
+For example, you may need to reprocess
+the data for a new feature or to fix a bug.

 ## Adding the state

 Along with a core defining the type of the state, we also need to actually add